atsepkov/RapydScript/README.md

 Put `test.js` and `test.html` in the same directory and open the "test.html" file in your browser and press the button to see the text change.
 > Warning: You can not perform AJAX requests without having a running web server due to cross site requests protections in most browsers.
-> Note: You could remove the default scope protection and avoid the NameSpaces by executing the command using the -b or --bare option.
+> Note: You could remove the default scope protection and avoid the namespace by executing the command using the -b or --bare option.

 Community
 ---------